EmceeEscher/Robot-thermo-group/enph253/project_report/MECHANICAL.md

 ![Chassis Underside][chassis_underside]

-The drive system was intended to give our robot maximum maneuverability.
+The drive system is intended to give our robot maximum maneuverability.
-It is composed of centrally placed wheels rotating with separate axles to provide a differential speed steering system, in which different speeds of the wheels cause turning motion.
+It is composed of centrally placed wheels rotating with separate axles to provide a differential speed steering system, in which different speeds of the wheels cause turning motion (see next image).
 The robot was then made balanced by placing plastic semi-spheres under the front-centre and back-centre of the robot which were smooth enough to slide along the competition surface.
-These semi-spheres were actually given suspension so as to promote stability in the robot while preventing either of the primary driving wheels from ever being raised off the surface.
-The driving wheels were powered by their internally mounted gears which interfaced with DC motors protruding from the sides of the chassis and geared the motors up for increases in speed.
+These semi-spheres were given suspension so as to promote stability in the robot while preventing either of the primary driving wheels from ever being raised off the surface.
+The driving wheels were powered by their internally mounted gears, interfaced with DC motors protruding from the sides of the chassis, which geared the motors up for increases in speed.

+![Differential Steering][diff_steer]

 Problems arose in the design process and implementation of our drive system frequently throughout all stages of development.
 This was done caused by instability in the axles which supported the wheels, causing the gears between the DC motors and drive wheels to frequently grind and function poorly, if at all.
-This problem was caused by several factors.
-One key factor was our limited ability to create precision bushings to hold the axle in place while the wheel spun, due partially to inexperience in machining precision pieces as well the flexure of our sheet metal chassis misaligning the bushings intended to hold the axle straight.
+One key factor in this problem was our limited ability to create precision bushings to hold the axle in place while the wheel spun, due partially to inexperience in machining precision pieces as well the flexure of our sheet metal chassis misaligning the bushings intended to hold the axle straight.
 Furthermore, the problem was worsened by the difficulty in holding the